Personal safetyTaking care of your personal safety abroad

-The Foreign and Commonwealth Office advice on safety and security for the destination should be checked (ideally before booking the trip).
+The Foreign, Commonwealth & Development Office advice on safety and security for the destination should be checked (ideally before booking the trip).

 Road traffic accidents are an important cause of injury and death for travellers.
 These are more common in low and middle income countries.

 Alcohol is a frequent factor in accidents and injuries and can promote risky behaviour.
 Excessive alcohol use may invalidate insurance claims.

 Informal and illicit production of alcohol is common in many parts of the world.
 Such drinks may pose a poisoning hazard (e.g. methanol).
 Methanol poisoning can be fatal.

 Travel health insurance should be obtained to cover planned activities, pre-existing health problems and belongings.

 Most travellers have a safe trip without experiencing problems, but basic precautions should be taken to maintain personal safety.
 The Foreign, Commonwealth & Development Office (FCDO) website contains destination specific safety advice.
 Travellers should research their destination before departure (ideally prior to booking a trip), and follow the advice.
 Care should be taken to look after important documents, insurance details, contact numbers and belongings.
 Travellers should dress and behave appropriately, avoid obvious displays of wealth and learn about local laws and customs before they travel.
 For example, public displays of affection are unacceptable in some regions and alcohol is banned in certain countries.

 Road traffic accidents (RTAs) are an important cause of injury and death in international travellers and young travellers are at greatest risk [1, 2].
 The World Health Organization (WHO) estimates that 1.2 million people are killed and 20-50 million people are injured worldwide every year as a result of RTAs [3, 4].
 Most of these deaths and injuries occur in low and middle-income countries [3, 4].